Theodore Roosevelt was a man who knew a thing or two about overcoming adversity. He also knew that everyone needs a helping hand from time to time.

 At Cook's Night Off we make home-delivered meals.
 Using Roosevelt's words as a guide, we asked ourselves how this can help make the world a better place.

 What we have is food.
 What we can do is to feed hungry people.
 And we can do that right here is our local communities.

 Our story - summary version

 Too busy to cook.
 Wanted to help others.
 Started Cook’s Night Off.

 Our story - the much much longer and slightly funnier version

-This story has its beginnings many years ago, when I got home from work late, frazzled and tired, I spent ten minutes staring into the fridge wondering how to make a half-decent dinner, when the only ingredients were dried-out pasta, half a block of butter, random assorted condiments and some very dubious looking celery.
+This story has its beginnings many many years ago, when I got home from work late, frazzled and tired, I spent ten minutes staring into the fridge wondering how to make a half-decent dinner, when the only ingredients were dried-out pasta, half a block of butter, random assorted condiments and some very dubious looking celery.
 Oh, and of course, beer.
 We were flatting, there was always beer!

 I wisely gave up (seriously, you should have seen the celery!) and called the local pizza delivery place.
 We would have dialled up better food if we could, but if you wanted home delivery, then the only choices were pizza and maybe, depending on where you lived, a local Indian or Thai restaurant.
 My flatmate didn’t like Thai and the man at local Indian restaurant (who was quite lovely, by the way) had a menu with some very disconcerting spelling choices and I couldn’t order there without dissolving into fits of giggles and making a complete dick of myself.
 So . . pizza it was.

 “Oh”, said the operator.
 “You qualify for a free garlic bread”.

 “Sweet!
 What did we do to get that?”